 - Advising school owners and investors regarding the regulatory aspects of education investments, mergers, and acquisitions.

-- Reviewing and developing accrediting agency standards, policies, and procedures
+- Drafted accrediting agency standards, policies, and procedures.

-- Assisting in preparing and filing applications for state authorization and accreditation
+- Assisted in preparing and filing applications for state authorization and accreditation.

 Brandon's Affiliations and Civic Involvement

-- Career Education Colleges and Universities (CECU) and Career Education Colleges and Universities (CSPEN)
+- Career Education Colleges and Universities (CECU) Federal Regulatory Affairs Committee

 - Board of Directors, Michigan State University College of Law Alumni Association